dgcamacho/so2021/exercises/sheet7.md

 Test your polynomial arithmetic on some reference polynomials:
 - The null-polynomial
 - The constant function
-- Polynomials with just 1 coefficient unequal to zero
+- Polynomials with just one coefficient unequal to zero
 - All coefficients = 1

 **>> Submit solution until 2019/12/18 ...
 (10 Points)**